Noorda

 Courtney Davis, Dean

-Celebrate life and experience wonder at The Noorda Center for the Performing Arts, back for an inspiring 2022–23 season!
-The events of the past year have reminded us to treasure what is most important in our lives.
+Celebrate life and experience wonder at The Noorda Center for the Performing Arts, back for an inspiring 2024–25 season!
 Change, an ever-present constant, has compelled us to navigate continued disruptions and deviations, but at the same time, has encouraged us to seek new discoveries, embrace unexpected opportunities, and hold dear every beautiful moment of existence.
 The Roman stoic philosopher Seneca astutely counseled, “Begin at once to live, and count each separate day as a separate life."
 This is wisdom that creators and appreciators of the arts have always known to be true.

 Our mission is to produce and present artistic excellence, which would not be possible without the generous support of our sponsors.
 We thank them and express our deep gratitude to all patrons, supporters, and friends of The Noorda.